What Are Some Ways To Retain Employees? Why should you care?

 Cut the toxic people holding your team back and watch them go!

 Have you conducted a recent market study to compare against your current salary ranges?
 How do they line up?
-At the end of the day employees want to feel appreciated and money is an important piece of the equation.
+At the end of the day, employees want to feel appreciated and money is an important piece of the equation.

 Your engineers know their worth and if you are underpaying them, they will reach out to engineering staffing agencies and search for other companies that will pay them their value.

-Don’t forget about performance based raises for key engineering players; show them that you appreciate their efforts.
+Don’t forget about performance-based raises for key engineering players; show them that you appreciate their efforts.

-Organize Summer Fridays (inexpensive perks)
+Organize Summer Fridays

-Open to non traditional perks?
+Open to nontraditional perks?
 Ever heard of Summer Fridays?

 Summer Fridays are a type of flexible scheduling where employees can leave early on Fridays or take the whole day off.
-You could for instance have four (9) hour work days and a one (4) hour (half day) Friday.
+You could for instance have four (9) hour workdays and a one (4) hour (half day) Friday.

 Some of the best ways to retain employees don’t involve money and may give you an edge when looking to attract or retain top technical talent.

 Invest in professional development

 Many types of IT & engineering talent are hard to retain even in a down market.

 Create monthly outings for team building

 Some ideas include: